xzllxls/PhysicEngine/README.md

 * Engine/PhysicEngine
     * Contain all data for physic simulation
 * Engine/PhysicsMath
-    * Contain many method to instantiate Engine's and Object's scripts
+    * Contain many method to instantiate Engine's and Objects's scripts
 * Engine/PathMath
     * Contain many method to calculate Path
 * Rendered/RenderObject
-    * Object that we can see
+    * Objects that we can see
-* Object/SceneObject
+* Objects/SceneObject
-    * Object that contain data and that we operate physic
+    * Objects that contain data and that we operate physic
-* Object/Vector3D
+* Objects/Vector3D
     * Base script to describe a 3d line

 ## 3D File format